chrisroberts/vagabond/README.md

 override_attributes(
   :lxc => {
-    :start_ipaddress => '10.0.3.2',
     :validator_pem => "PEM HERE"
   }
 )

 ```

-Right now the start_ipaddress is required because stuff is lazy and uses
-what ubuntu provides up front to get things working.
-The validator pem is
-required to register containers.
-This can be encrypted via bag_config, or
+The validator pem is required to register containers.
+This can be encrypted via
-we can just keep it in a specific data bag, or something else.
+bag_config, or we can just keep it in a specific data bag, or something else.